radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 File output is used for all pre-configured standard alerts.
 The alerts are logged in a CSV formatted file located at <RLI_HOME>/logs/alerts.log.

 The default rollover size for the alert file is 100MB.
 The default number of log files to keep archived is 10.
-The default archive location and file name is: <RLI_HOME>/logs/alerts-<number>.log.
-These settings can be changed from the Main Control Panel > Settings Tab >
-Monitoring section > File Alerts Settings sub-section.
+This setting can be changed from the Main Control Panel > Settings Tab > Monitoring section > File Alerts Settings sub-section.

-To change the alert file location and/or the archive location, expand the Advanced section (requires [Expert Mode](#expert-mode)) and change the value for alert.log.file and alert.log.file.archive respectively.

 ![An image showing ](Media/Image1.34.jpg)